 For want of a generic label we shall call it vernacular,

 spontaneous, indigenous, rural, as the case may be …

-We aim to promote and encourage the study of South African vernacular architecture and its associated material culture, by fostering research, arranging excursions and study tours, organising lectures, publishing original work, and by any other means.
+Since then, the Vernacs have promoted and encouraged the study of local vernacular architecture and its associated material culture, by fostering research, arranging excursions and study tours, organising lectures, publishing original work, and by any other means.

 Aims – Then and Now